g-div/berlin-opengeo/README.md

     npm install

 ## Start
-    npm start
+    apibox-serve

 or

-    node api/api.js
+    apibox-cli

+for the command-line interface.

 ## API Documentation

-then open your browser at [http://localhost:9987/docs/](http://localhost:9987/docs/) to visit the API documentation
+Open your browser at [http://localhost:9987/docs/](http://localhost:9987/docs/) to visit the API documentation

 ### Requirements: